SNOHOMISH COUNTY HOUSING MARKET FORECAST

 Pricing Dynamics

-The list-to-sale price ratio sits at 99.5%, meaning homes are still selling very close to asking price, even in a higher-rate environment.
-This underscores strong buyer demand and competitive but realistic pricing by sellers.
+The list-to-sale price ratio currently sits at 99.5%, meaning homes are consistently selling very close to asking price.
+Even in a higher-rate environment, well-priced homes are commanding solid offers — especially in the $500K–$800K sweet spot where buyer demand is strongest.

 Key Takeaways: